-If you're using your sports watch just to track your distance and pace, you're missing out on a huge opportunity to improve your running.
+If you're using your GPS running watch just to track your distance and pace, you're missing out on a huge opportunity to improve your running.

 Sports watches are packed with sensors and stats that can turn you into a better, faster and less injury-prone runner – it's just a case of understanding the data and using it to your benefit.
 But knowing how to interpret all that data can be tricky.

-If you've picked up a new Garmin watch like the Forerunner 235 or 630, or the insanely detailed Polar V800, you'll probably have noticed that there's a whole flood of new running metrics to wade through.
+If you've picked up a new Garmin watch like the Forerunner 935 or Fenix 5, or the insanely detailed Polar V800, you'll probably have noticed that there's a whole flood of new running metrics to wade through.

 Here are ten clever smartwatch stats and what they mean for your PB.